mehmetyagci/CongreeLang/README.md

  - Analysis: It stores document analysis information.
 (StartDate, EndDate, ElapsedMiliseconds e.g.)
  - AnalysisItem: It stores the repeating vocabulary and the number of occurrences associated with the Analysis, Document and Tag.

- ## How to Use the App
- - First way: Running projects from Visual Studio.

  ## Installation and Launch
  The project uses .NET 5 Framework and MS Sql Server.
  - If you do not have .NET >= 5.x installed, you can download it here: [.NET 5](https://dotnet.microsoft.com/download/dotnet/5.0)
- - If you do not have MS Sql Server instance, you can download it here: [MS Sql Express]https://go.microsoft.com/fwlink/?linkid=866658
+ - If you do not have MS Sql Server instance, you can download it here: [MS Sql Express](https://go.microsoft.com/fwlink/?linkid=866658)

+  ## How to Use the App
+ - First way: Running projects from Visual Studio.